JLESC/jlesc.github.io/_projects/deep_memory.md

 ## Results for 2022/2023

-We have published our study on using high-frequency performance counter sampling to build performance estimates on memory placement at ISC2022.
+We have published our study on using high-frequency performance counter sampling to build performance estimates on memory placement at ISC2022
+{% cite denoyelle2022isc %}.
 Following staff departures at RIKEN and BSC, this project is now closed.

 ## Visits and meetings